Going to Hospital: The Forms

 Going to see a specialist at a hospital in France involves a carefully choreographed dance to the tune of computer printouts and the rustling of paperwork.
 In part two of our ‘Going to Hospital’ series, we look at the pleasures of filling in forms!

-You either return to the admissions front desk (often different to the one you were at before) or the surgeon’s secretary hands over the half a tree that will take you on the next part of your journey.
-At this point you will be given a stack of forms.
+On arrival you either return to the admissions front desk (often different to the one you were at before) or the surgeon’s secretary will have already handed over the half a tree that will take you on the next part of your journey.
+Whatever, you will be given a stack of forms.